Chinese Giant Salamander Facts

 Chinese Giant Salamander Physical Description

-The lone known exception to this somewhat uncommon fact occurs during mating season.
-That’s because, at that time, certain glands of the males swell temporarily.
-With that sole exception, the two genders remain virtually indistinguishable to the naked eye.
+The lone known exception to this somewhat uncommon fact occurs during its mating season.
+That’s because, at that specific time, certain glands of the males swell temporarily.
+With that sole exception, the two genders of the species remain virtually indistinguishable to the naked eye.

-Specimens of both sexes, more precisely, frequently grow to relatively enormous sizes, as the name implies.
-A mature individual attains an average length of roughly 3.8 ft (1.16 m).
+More precisely, specimesn of both genders frequently grow to relatively enormous sizes, as the common name clearly implies.
+A mature individual attains an average length equaling an amazing 3.8 ft (1.16 m).
 These same specimens average a body weight of about 55 – 66 lb (24.9 – 29.9 kg).

-Exceptional specimens do often occur, however.
-In point of fact, some attain lengths of as much as 5.9 ft (1.8 m).
+Naturally, exceptional specimens do sometimes occur, however.
+In fact, some rare examples occasionally attain lengths reaching as great as 5.9 ft (1.8 m).
 The weight of these same creatures sometimes equals a much as 130 lb (59 kg).
-The Chinese Giant Salamander clearly earns its common name.
+The Chinese Giant Salamander clearly earns its name.

-Its also has a startling, wrinkly appearance.
-In color, it usually presents a dark brown, with a speckled or mottled pattern present.
+Its also has a very startling, wrinkly appearance.
+In color, the animl usually presents a background of dark brown, with a speckled or mottled pattern present.
 Some, though, can be dark brown, reddish, or even black.
-The creature further has a large head, wide mouth, and small, lidless eyes.
+The creature further has an outsized head, wide mouth, and small, lidless eyes.

 - Kingdom: Animalia